 Benefits of Spaying Your Dog

 If you’re not planning to breed your dog, there are many good reasons to get her spayed.
-The health benefits alone make it worth considering – spaying can help to prevent certain types of cancer and other diseases and can also have a positive effect on your dog’s behavior.
+The health benefits alone make it worth considering.
+Spaying can help prevent certain types of cancer and other diseases and can also have a positive effect on your dog’s behavior.

 Drawbacks of Spaying Your Dog

-Discuss these concerns with your vet as the risks do vary depending on the size and breed of your bitch.
+Discuss these concerns with your vet, as the risks do vary depending on the size and breed of your dog.

-Dogs in heat can be messy, but there are some simple steps you can take to help keep your home clean.
+Dogs in heat can be messy, but there are simple steps that you can take to help keep your home clean.
 By using diapers, keeping her away from other dogs, and giving her a sanitary cut, you can minimize the mess and stress of a heat cycle.
-And if you’re not planning to breed your dog, spaying her can offer many benefits.
+If you’re not planning to breed your dog, spaying her can offer many benefits.